AD7six/cakephp-shadow-translate/README.md

 This plugin uses a shadow table for translated content, instead of the core's more flexible (but also potentially quite inefficient) EAV-style translate behavior.
-The shadow translate behavior is designed to have the same api as the core's translate behavior making it a drop-in replacment in terms of usage.
+The shadow translate behavior is designed to have the same API as the core's translate behavior making it a drop-in replacement in terms of usage.

 ## Quickstart